gocallag/hyperv/README.md

 ## Installation

-This collection can be installed via either Ansible Galaxy (the Ansible community marketplace) or by cloning this repo.
+This collection can be installed via either Ansible Galaxy (the Ansible community marketplace) at (https://galaxy.ansible.com/gocallag/hyper-v) or by cloning this repo.

 ### Ansible Galaxy